 The Special Use Permit (SUP) authorizes activities that benefit an individual, group or organization, rather than the public at large; and that require written authorization and management control in order to protect park resources and the public interest.

-A SUP is required for any organized activity or event involving more than 20 people.
-Group size is limited to 75 people.
+A SUP is required for any organized activity or event involving more than 12 people.
+Maximum group size is dependant on the activity and specific site capacities.
 This limit is based on limited parking and facilities, potential conflict with other visitor activities, and impacts to natural and cultural resources.

 Types of permitted activities include: